rande/swFormExtraPlugin/README.md

 * swValidatorTrilean : validator for swWidgetFormTrilean input
 * swValidatorHtmlPurifier : clean html with HTML Purifier (not provided)
 * swValidatorBlackListWords : raise an exception if a field contains black listed words
+* swValidatorUploadify : validate files sent from the swWidgetFormUploadify widget

 ## swFormHelper::resetFormLabels